jags111/ComfyUI-Jags-workflows/FAQ/readme.md

 # Custom Nodes, Extensions, and Tools for [ComfyUI](https://github.com/comfyanonymous/ComfyUI)

+A node suite for ComfyUI with many new nodes, such as image processing, text processing, and more.
+Share Workflows to the workflows wiki.
+Preferably embedded PNGs with workflows, but JSON is OK too.
+You can use this tool to add a workflow to a PNG file easily.

 | Name | Description | Type |
 |------|-------------|------|
 | [A1111 Extension for ComfyUI](https://github.com/ModelSurge/sd-webui-comfyui) | sd-webui-comfyui is an extension for [Automatic1111's stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that embeds ComfyUI in its own tab.  | **Other** |